awsdocs/ec2-image-builder-user-guide/doc_source/manage-shared-resources.md

 ## Working with shared components, images, and recipes in EC2 Image Builder<a name="manage-shared-resources-using"></a>

-Component, image, and image recipe sharing enables resource owners to share software configurations with other AWS accounts or within an AWS organization\.
+Component, image, and recipe sharing enables resource owners to share software configurations with other AWS accounts or within an AWS organization\.
 You can manage resource sharing centrally, and define a set of accounts with which the configuration can be shared\.

-In this model, the AWS account that owns the component, image, or image recipe \(owners\) shares it with other AWS accounts \(consumers\)\.
-Consumers can associate a shared component with their image pipelines to automatically consume updates to the shared component, image, or image recipe\.
+In this model, the AWS account that owns the component, image, or recipe \(owners\) shares it with other AWS accounts \(consumers\)\.
+Consumers can associate a shared component with their image pipelines to automatically consume updates to the shared component, image, or recipe\.

-A component, image, or image recipe owner can share these resources with:
+A component, image, or recipe owner can share these resources with:
 + Specific AWS accounts inside or outside of its organization in AWS Organizations\.
 + An organizational unit inside its organization in AWS Organizations\.
 + Its entire organization in AWS Organizations\.